remarkjs/remark-embed-images/readme.md

 ### `unified().use(remarkEmbedImages)`

-Plugin to embed local images as data URIs, inlining files as encoded (base64) values.
+Plugin to embed local images as data URIs.
 There are no options.

 ## Types